 Towards fulfillment of these credit hours, JD/MA candidates may take IS< 9085 Problems (Independent directed study on a topic in information science and learning technologies) in conjunction with 5875 Research.
 The law faculty member overseeing 5875 Research shall be responsible for determining whether the project satisfies the requirements of 5875 Research, considering those requirements as they apply to all other law students.
 Generally, credit under 5875 Research is appropriate only for a paper of substantial length on a topic related to law.

 - Students whose prior background does not allow them to undertake the program specified above may be admitted contingent on their completing additional courses for which they may not receive graduate credit.

-- A Dual Degree candidate who subsequently decides to pursue only one of these degrees must complete degree requirements subject to the same rules as a student not pursuing a dual degree.
+- Dual degree candidates who subsequently decide to pursue only the MHA or the JD degree must complete the degree program in its entirety and subject to the same rules and requirements as students not pursuing a dual degree.

 - Law students who receive credit under the Dual Degree Program for taking IS< courses may not receive credit for taking other classes outside the School of Law.